Article at a Glance:

 1- Freshen Up Your Fridge

 Your fridge can get stinky and gross pretty easily.
 All it takes is one container of leftover chili that got buried in the back, an old bag of lettuce you forgot about in the bottom of the produce drawer, or a leaky syrup bottle on your condiment shelf.
-If you haven’t done a full cleanout in a while, spring is the perfect time to give your old friend Mr. Fridge some love.
+If you haven’t done a full cleanout in a while, now is the perfect time to give your old friend Mr. Fridge some love.
 To freshen up your fridge, mix a solution of salt and water (about one cup of salt per gallon of water, but feel free to use less if you don’t need that much) and use it to wipe down the shelves and walls.
 Salt not only helps clean and disinfect, but it also helps absorb odors.

 2- Clean Carpets and Rugs